 A common device for a series opening or Establishing Character Moment.
-Things begin in a frantic rush which usually results in taking short cuts, such as eating breakfast on the run.
+Things begin in a frantic rush which usually results in taking shortcuts, such as eating breakfast on the run.
 The classic image is of someone running down the street with a slice of toast hanging out of their mouth, dragging their backpack with one hand while trying to put on their jacket or sweater one-handed with the other, bumping into important people in a manner that gets the plot started.

 Basically, they're never on time for school.
 While some are Heavy Sleepers, it would appear that they may have simply set their alarm clocks so as to give them insufficient time to get to class.

-It has been overused to the point of becoming a Discredited Trope; current Japanese "How to Become a Shoujo Manga-ka" books specifically advise against using this trope, and more recent manga even lampshade how much of a cliche it is.
-It is often paired with Crash into Hello.
+It has been overused to the point of becoming a Discredited Trope; Japanese "How to Become a Shoujo Manga-ka" books specifically advise against using this trope, and manga even lampshade how much of a cliche it is.
+It is often paired with Crash-Into Hello.

 It's also Truth in Television, as any teenager/parent/college student will tell you.